Code-the-Dream-School/node-v3/lessons/08JWTBasics.md

 The `StatusError` class could look like this:

 # Refresh:
-A class it is a blueprint for creating objects with actual values and states.
+A class is a blueprint for creating objects with actual values and states.

 ```javascript
 class StatusError extends Error {